Estimation and exclusion restrictions in clustered linear models: Empirical Application

-The structure of the matrix $A^*$ is shown in Figure~\ref{fig: A matrix}, Panel (a) for $R = 1$ and Panel (b) for $R = 3$.
+The structure of the matrix $A^*$ in the continuous treatment specification (same as in Figure~\ref{fig:estimates}, Panel (b)) is shown in Figure~\ref{fig: A matrix}, Panel (a) for $R = 1$ and Panel (b) for $R = 3$.
 A blue dot indicates that the absolute value of the corresponding element of $A^*$ exceeds 0.01, while a red dot indicates that it exceeds 0.1.
 Villages are sorted by cluster (sub-location), so that block structure, if present, is visible.
 The figure reveals that the matrix $A^*$ is far from block-diagonal: some villages contribute substantially to the residualization of controls across many clusters.
 As the cutoff radius $R$ increases, the trace of the matrix $A^*$ decreases.
 This pattern reflects a reduction in the effective sample size.
 The ratio of Frobenius norms for off-diagonal blocks to diagonal blocks increases with distance, but remains small.
 When $R=1$, we have $\tr(A^*)=539$, while the relative Frobenius norm of off-diagonal blocks is $0.043$.
 When $R=3$, $\tr(A^*)=273$ while the Frobenius norm of off-diagonal blocks is $0.048$.
 Due to the relative smallness of off-diagonal blocks, the confidence sets using clustered and jackknife variance estimators are very close to each other.